sushant-suse/longhorn-article/Longhorn_v2.md

 The Longhorn Manager is the control plane component that orchestrates and manages the Longhorn system.
 It operates as a Kubernetes daemon set and interacts with the Kubernetes API server.
 It runs as a Kubernetes controller, manages storage requests, maintains volume metadata, and it also ensures the proper scheduling of Longhorn operations.

 The following are the main tasks of the Longhorn manager:
 - **Volume Scheduling and Lifecycle Management** - The Longhorn Manager determines the accurate placement of volumes and replicas across the Kubernetes cluster by considering factors like node availability, storage capacity, and data locality.
-It is responsible for the creation, expansion, migration, deletion, and maintenance of Longhorn volumes.
+It manages the creation, expansion, migration, deletion, and maintenance of Longhorn volumes.
 - **Scheduling and Replica Coordination** - The Longhorn Manager ensures that the replicas are distributed across the available nodes.
 - **Snapshot and Backup Coordination** - The Longhorn Manager coordinates snapshot and backup operations to ensure data consistency and integrity.
 - **Health Monitoring and Failover Handling** - The Longhorn Manager monitors the health of the Longhorn system.
 It detects and responds to node failures and other issues.
 It also works to ensure that the actual state of the Longhorn system matches the desired state defined by the user.